kunxin-chor/tgc5-mysql-practical/flask-pymysql/questions.md

 Using the `classicmodels` database, and adding to `app.py`, create the following routes

 ## /offices
 Display all the offices there are in the system, showing each office's city and address.
-When the useer clicks on an office, displays all the employees that there in the office in the route `/show_employees_in_office/<office_code>`
+When the user clicks on an office, displays all the employees that there in the office in the route `/show_employees_in_office/<office_code>`

 ## /employees